HanJi-UCD/MS-ATCNN/README.md

 # MS-ATCNN
 This is the code work for: ''Mobility-Supporting ATCNN in HLWNets''

-# This final code version will be collected upon the acceptance
+# This final code version will be organized upon the acceptance

 **Dataset collection file**: Optimal_UTI_collection.py; RNN_UTI_collection.py (for temporal dataset case);